Skip to main content

 "We must know evil to be able to destroy it, we must discover it within ourselves [...]
 I'm convinced only you have the faculty to redeem us."

 In Jungian psycology, dreams are valuable tools to work inner conflicts and unacknowledged aspects of the Self, as such Carl Jung believed individuals meet their “Shadow” in their dreams, which are the repressed, rejected, hidden and deemed unacceptable parts of the Self, and reveal what needs healing and integration.
 At the center of Jungian dream analysis, is "integration of shadow" and the "individuation process": integrating the shadow and other unconscious elements into the conscious personality, to achieve wholeness and self-realization.
-The "shadow" is not to be destroyed, but integrated.
+The "shadow" is not to be destroyed, but redeemed and integrated.

 "He took me as his lover, then. [...]
 He stalks me in my dreams, all my sleeping thoughts are of him, every night-"